xnought/currency-converter/README.md

 ### `http://localhost:8000/convert/{from}/{amount}/{to}`

 GET request that converts a supported currency name of a given amount to a different supported currency.
+If this call fails, it will return a status 404 error.

 **From command line**